Sebastian Coe among 7 IOC members to enter race to succeed Thomas Bach as president

 It makes for one of the most discreet and quirky election campaigns in world sports, with members prevented from publicly endorsing their pick.

 Campaign limits on the candidates include a block on publishing videos, organizing public meetings and taking part in public debates.
-The IOC will organize a closed-door meeting for candidates to address voters in January in its home city Lausanne, Switzerland.
+They are expected to publish manifestos before the IOC organizes a closed-door meeting to address voters in January in its home city Lausanne, Switzerland.

 The IOC top job ideally calls for deep knowledge of managing sports, understanding athletes’ needs and nimble skills in global politics.

-The president oversees an organization that earns billions of dollars in revenue from broadcasting and sponsor deals for the Olympic Games and employs hundreds of staff in Lausanne, Switzerland.
+The president oversees an organization that earns billions of dollars in revenue from broadcasting and sponsor deals for the Olympic Games and employs hundreds of staff.

 Coe has been widely considered the most qualified candidate.
-A two-time Olympic champion in the 1,500-meters, he was later an elected lawmaker in Britain in the 1990s, led the 2012 London Olympics organizing committee and has presided at World Athletics for nine years.
+A two-time Olympic champion in the 1,500 meters, he was later an elected lawmaker in Britain in the 1990s, led the 2012 London Olympics bidding and organizing committees and has presided at World Athletics for nine years.

+But he has clashed with the IOC, Bach and leaders of other sports bodies on several issues, including his strong positions against Russia on state-backed doping and the invasion of Ukraine, and the decision to award $50,000 cash prizes to track and field gold medalists in Paris.

+“A laser like focus on sport must be the priority for the IOC.
+I believe I can help achieve this and more,” Coe said Monday in a statement.

 Coventry, who turned 41 Monday, also has government experience as the appointed sports minister in Zimbabwe.